An intercomparison of generative machine learning methods for downscaling precipitation at fine spatial scales: Open Research Section

-\acknowledgments N.R and P.B.G received funding from the New Zealand MBIE Endeavour Smart Ideas Fund (C01X2202, NIW2504).
-N.R and S.C.S acknowledge the support of the Australian Research Council 21st Cen- tury Weather (CE230100012).
+\acknowledgments N.R, P.B.G, Y-S.K, H-Y.L received funding from the New Zealand MBIE Endeavour Smart Ideas Fund (C01X2202, NIW2504).
 N.R, T.M and P.B.G would also like to acknowledge support from MBIE Strategic Science Investment Fund (SSIF).
+S.C.S would like to acknowledge the support of the Australian Research Council 21st Cen- tury Weather (CE230100012).
 The authors would also like to acknowledge the New Zealand eScience Infrastructure for providing access to GPUs.

 \textnormal{ }